-Key informants shared that there is a gap in health insurance coverage for hearing instruments.
+Approximately 6.1% of Washingtonians are uninsured, and the number of individuals who are uninsured are likely to increase as a result of the COVID-19 pandemic 8 In addition, the COVID-19 pandemic has also resulted in an economic crisis and may further impact affordability for families.
+Even with health insurance, there is a gap in coverage for hearing instruments.
 Families that do not meet income-eligibility for Medicaid, and do not have fiscal resources to pay for hearing instruments out-of-pocket are more likely to delay care (personal communication, December 2019).
 Key informants also mentioned that individuals that are recent immigrants or refugees may have limited access to initial hearing screening tests and limited access to health insurance.
-However, youth aged 0 to 19 who are income-eligible may qualify for Apple Health regardless of citizenship status.17 In addition, while HB 2410 applies to individual and small group/small employer plans offered on the Exchange and PEBB/SEBB government-sponsored plans, the provisions in the bill would not apply to self-insured plans (large employer plans) (personal communication, January 2020).
-National studies have estimated that state mandates for hearing instruments would only extend coverage to approximately 20% of youth who are deaf and hard of hearing.9 Therefore, the impact of HB 2410 on current inequities by insurance status are unclear.
+However, youth aged 0 to 19 who are income-eligible may qualify for Apple Health regardless of citizenship status.
+21 In addition, while HB 1047 applies to individual and small group/small employer plans offered on the Exchange and PEBB/SEBB government-sponsored plans, the provisions in the bill would not apply to self-insured plans (large employer plans) (personal communication, January 2020).
+National studies have estimated that state mandates for hearing instruments would only extend coverage to approximately 20% of youth who are deaf and hard of hearing.
+13 Therefore, the impact of HB 1047 on current inequities by insurance status are unclear.